luxfi/docs/network/docs/contribute/code-providers/[old] Coder Guide.md

 - Submit a Pull Request that adds value to LUX.

 ## LUX Request For Comments:
-Includes a list of all the papers/proposals related to improving, implementing LUX, Smart Agents, Tokenomics, & the Techno Capital Machine.
+Includes a list of all the papers/proposals related to improving LUX

 https://github.com/MorpheusAIs/MRC/blob/main/README.md